Grand Junction Regional Airport

 Grand Junction Regional Airport (IATA: GJT, ICAO: KGJT, FAA LID: GJT) is 3 mi northeast of Grand Junction, in Mesa County, Colorado, United States.
-Owned by the Grand Junction Regional Airport Authority, it is the largest airport in western Colorado and third largest in the state, behind Denver International Airport and Colorado Springs Airport.
+The airport is owned by the Grand Junction Regional Airport Authority.

+Federal Aviation Administration records show the airport served 212,588 passengers in the 2008 calendar year with passenger traffic increasing steadily (with the exception of COVID-related disruptions) to a total service of 482,773 passengers in the 2023 calendar year.
+In 2023, the Bureau of Transportation Statistics ranked the airport as the 5th busiest in the state of Colorado, behind the Denver, Colorado Springs, Aspen, and Montrose airports (although during this calendar year, Grand Junction served nearly the exact same passenger volume as the Montrose Regional Airport, with the airports being ranked as the 180th and 181st busiest airports in the country, each with approximately 244,000 enplanements).

-Federal Aviation Administration records show 212,588 passenger boardings (enplanements) in calendar year 2008, 228,850 in 2009, and 219,358 in 2010.
-The National Plan of Integrated Airport Systems for 2011–2015 designated it a non-hub primary commercial service airport (more than 10,000 enplanements per year).
+The Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2023–2027 categorized it as a non-hub primary commercial service facility.

 History

 The airport opened in 1930 as Grand Junction Municipal Airport.
 In 1942 it was renamed Walker Field for Walter Walker, a former publisher of The Daily Sentinel newspaper who helped obtain funds and business support for the airport.
 The airport and the airport authority were renamed on May 15, 2007.